ASLP-lab/WenetSpeech-Wu-Repo/README.md

 📢：**Good news!
-21,800 hours of multi-label Cantonese speech data are also available at [⭐WenetSpeech-Yue⭐](https://github.com/ASLP-lab/WenetSpeech-Yue).**

-📢：**Good news!
-10,000 hours of multi-label Chuan-Yu speech data are also available at [⭐WenetSpeech-Chuan⭐](https://github.com/ASLP-lab/WenetSpeech-Chuan).**
+21,800 hours of multi-label Cantonese speech data and 10,000 hours of multi-label Chuan-Yu speech data are also available at [⭐WenetSpeech-Yue⭐](https://github.com/ASLP-lab/WenetSpeech-Yue) and [⭐WenetSpeech-Chuan⭐](https://github.com/ASLP-lab/WenetSpeech-Chuan).**

 # WenetSpeech-Wu: Datasets, Benchmarks, and Models for a Unified Chinese Wu Dialect Speech Processing Ecosystem